 Renting the Arctic Alcove costs $450.
 Consider adding on some warm beverages and tasty treats to sweeten the experience for an additional charge.

 The New York located ice castles have all the attractions you know and love.
 Squeeze through the crawl-only ice tunnel passageways on hands and knees, lose your way (and find it again) in the popular ice maze, and walk through custom-designed ice caverns with arched ceilings dripping with enormous icicles.

 Don’t miss the frozen ice thrones, ice slides, and LED-lit ice fountain.
 These make for great photo-ops, especially at night when the ice is lit up with colored lights.
 There’s also a VIP area called the Arctic Alcove that you can reserve at an extra cost for any celebrations or cozy moments with your significant other.

 The ice castles do not have a designated free parking area like most other locations, but the Charles R. Wood Park has metered parking nearby and throughout the park.

 There are two budget hotel options just a few blocks from the Charles R. Wood Park: the Lake View Inn and the Westbrook Inn Lake George.
 These are more motel-style stays, but good value for a lower price.
 A Holiday Inn is also consistently reported as a good place to stay, especially for families.

-Tips for Visiting the Ice Castles in New York
+Tips for Visiting the Winter Realms in New York

 1. Buy Your Tickets In Advance